nateschaumburg/earmarked/README.md

 ## Earmarked

 Earmarked by [Refueled](http://refueled.net).
 Earmarked is a clean lightweight, two column theme focusing on your content.
-Earmarked is based off of a classic WordPress theme designed by Derek Punsalan.
+Earmarked is based off of a classic WordPress theme, originally designed by Derek Punsalan.

 ## Live Demo
 [Live Demo](https://earmarked.refueled.link)